Enterprise AI | | 21 min read

 Step 2: Establish the Baseline

-AI ROI depends on knowing current performance.
-Baseline metrics may include transaction volume, average handling time, cycle time, labor hours, cost per transaction, error rate, rework rate, escalation rate, backlog size, SLA performance, customer satisfaction, revenue conversion rate, compliance findings, audit preparation effort, and manual reporting hours.
+Baseline metrics may include transaction volume, average handling time, cycle time, labor hours, cost per transaction, error rate, rework rate, escalation rate, backlog, SLA performance, customer satisfaction, revenue conversion, audit effort, or reporting hours.

 A baseline does not have to be perfect.
 Even a reasonable estimate is better than no measurement, but it should be documented, agreed to by the business owner, and refined during the pilot.